 Piranhas are the fledgling community that formed around DESK during Consensus 2021.
 They started their own Discord channel and created memes about the token.
 The phenomenon was a clear validation for CoinDesk of the concept.

-At Consensus 2022, the official hub of the DESK community will be CoinDesk’s new Discord server, where we welcome the Piranhas and newcomers alike.
+At Consensus 2022, the official hub of the DESK community was CoinDesk’s Discord server, where we welcomed the Piranhas and newcomers alike.

 Who built DESK?

-CoinDesk did, with the help of several key external partners.
+CoinDesk did, with the help of several key external partners, including Coinvise and others.

 Which wallets support DESK?

 As mentioned, MetaMask and Coinbase Wallet are easiest to use, but any wallet that works on Polygon can be used.